wkumari/draft-wkumari-capport-icmp-unreach/README.md

    Captive Portal ICMP messages come in two flavors.
 Messages can be sent using the Captive Portal ICMP Type or they can be sent as an ICMP Extension to an existing ICMP Type, such as Destination Unreachable.
-Data is encoded into the packet slighly differently in each case, however, the field formats remain consistent.
+Data is encoded into the packet slightly differently in each case, however, the field formats remain consistent.
 All fields are in network byte order.